 2. Fire (Graceling Realm)

-Fire is considered a monster because of her ability to invade and influence the minds of humans.
+Fire is considered a monster because of its ability to invade and influence the minds of humans.
 Also, she can do this with her thoughts and her beauty.
-So here, we do have depictions of femininity, at least in terms of feminine beauty.
+So here, we have depictions of femininity, at least in terms of feminine beauty.
 But it’s weaponized against other humans.

 This book also mentions her periods because her blood draws attention from other monsters.
 So not only is her physical feminine beauty a weapon, but her periods are also a weakness.